 Quli Khan’s Tomb

 Quli Khan’s tomb that was converted into a retreat by Metcalfe is a typical tomb from outside.
 Inside it was converted to act as the dining hall.
 And there were a lot of small structures added to make it living quarters.
 The most talked-about structure Metcalfe’s canopy or folly here is a small canopy on top of a hillock.
 That was added just to create the old world for the place is not an original structure from the park.
 This canopy though is a good vantage point to view the wonders of this park.

 Early 16th century Jamali Kamali mosque is the best-known monument in this park.
 It has the mosque of Saint Fazalullah or Jalal Khan.
 I read an interesting story about his conversion from a Jalali i.e. an angry saint to a Jamali i.e. a loving saint.
 It is said that at this Kamal or magic happened at this place.
 And hence the place came to be known as Jamali Kamali.
 Another story says that another saint named Kamal was responsible for converting Fazalullah, hence the name.
 Whatever may be the story but visit the tomb of the saint inside the mosque compound to see Delhi’s best-preserved tile work.

 Lawns for a walk

-Recommend you to read following Places to visit in Delhi.
-Walking Trails I have covered on this Indian Travel Blog.
+Recommend you to read the following Places to visit in Delhi.
+Walking Trails I have covered in Delhi.